ebenhaezer19/colorray/README.md

-# Colloray | Moodle Profile Scraper
+# Crollay | Moodle Profile Scraper

 A powerful and efficient tool for scraping profile information from Moodle learning management systems.
 This tool is designed for educational purposes and authorized testing only.
 You must log in and must a CIT People.